Wonder Man: Earth-818

 On Earth-818 which was conquered by Multiversal Masters of Evil member Black Skull, a white-skinned version of Wonder Man is a member of the resistance against Black Skull that is led by Ant-Man (this Earth's version of Tony Stark).
 He was described to be a "slave of the silver screen".
 Following Black Skull's defeat, Ant-Man joins Robbie Reyes and his Deathlok companion in their quest to liberate the enslaved Earths from the Multiversal Masters of Evil as he leaves Wonder Man and Infinity Thing to rebuild Earth-818.

+Following Ghost Rider's sacrifice to stop the flow of the ancient Multiverse's energies from the other side, Wonder Man and Infinity Thing are shown to be members of the Multiversal Avengers.

 Exiles

 A version of Wonder Man appears in Exiles on an alternate world ruled by Tony Stark.
 Simon Williams was 20 feet away when a Gamma Bomb was dropped on the Hulk in an attempt to kill the Hulk.
 It worked but Simon absorbed the Gamma Radiation and with his already ionic body ended up a whole new monster: Tony Stark killed the Hulk but made another, in Simon Williams, that he described as being "just a little stronger".
 Simon lives in isolation with the Scarlet Witch and a legless version of Doctor Strange.
 When Weapon-X member The Spider threatened the Scarlet Witch, Simon "Hulked out" to gigantic size.
 Eventually the Weapon-X team trapped him and an alternate She-Hulk in the Negative Zone.